Mohd-Taha/SignLanguageDetection/README.md

 What about them?

 Well...you can begin to use Tensorflow Object Detection and Python to help close that gap.
-And in this video, you'll learn how to take the first steps to doing just that!
-In this video, you'll learn how to build an end-to-end custom object detection model that allows you to translate sign language in real time.
+I'd worked to build an end-to-end custom object detection model that allows you to translate sign language in real time.

 In this Project I'd done the following steps:
 1. Collect images for deep learning using your webcam and OpenCV